evanSe/concur/README.md

 # concur
-Core libary for interfacing with concur system
+Core library for interfacing with the concur system.